-The August ComEd supply rate is 9.999¢ per kWh
+The March ComEd supply rate declines to 9.509¢ per kWh

-The effective ComEd residential and small commercial retail supply rate increased from 9.562¢ in July to 9.999¢ for August.
-This is comprised of the summer base rate of 10.028¢ less the August Purchased Electricity Adjustment (PEA)* credit of 0.029¢.
+The effective ComEd residential and small commercial retail supply rate will decline from the February rate of 10.549¢ to 9.509¢ for March 2026.
+This rate is comprised of the non-summer base rate of 9.66¢ plus a March Purchased Electricity Adjustment (PEA)* credit of 0.151¢.

-Residents enrolled in a ComEd Price Match Electric Aggregation program will be charged these same higher rates.
+Residents enrolled in a ComEd Price Match Electric Aggregation program will be charged these same rates.

 To note: ComEd passes supply charges directly to customers with no markup.
 The company’s revenue is derived from delivery charges.

-The impact of Rider CFRA: Beginning in 2022, in addition to tracking supply costs, it became relevant to track the Carbon-Free Energy Resource Adjustment (CFRA) enacted by CEJA.
-For June 2025, it’s a credit to ratepayers of 1.703¢ per kWh, which will somewhat temper the spike in the supply rate.
-Because that can have a profound impact in effect, offsetting the supply rate, we track it for you on the “Feels Like” rate chart.
-This charge (or credit) is noted in the Taxes & Fees portion of your bill.
+The impact of Rider CFRA: Starting in 2022, in addition to tracking supply costs, it became relevant to track the Carbon-Free Energy Resource Adjustment (CFRA) enacted by CEJA.
+For March 2026, it’s a whopping credit to ratepayers over 4¢ per kWh, which will significantly temper the supply rate.
+Because that can have a profound impact in effect, offsetting the supply rate, we track it for you on the “Feels Like” rate chart below.
+This charge (or credit) is noted under the Taxes & Fees portion of your bill.

 The Carbon-Free Energy Resource Adjustment: CEJA—Public Act 102-0662—signed into law by Governor Pritzker in September 2021 established a plan to preserve nuclear generation facilities from closure.
 The Carbon Mitigation Adjustment is to ensure preservation of existing carbon-free, nuclear generation facilities which might otherwise retire.
 The concept is to enable carbon-free resources to remain in place until Illinois is able to develop other forms of clean energy.